-There are peer-to-peer lending services that match lenders with borrowers.
+Another option you have is to join a peer-to-peer lending service that matches lenders with borrowers.
 However, there is a risk of the borrower defaulting on the loans taken out from peer-lending websites.

-And there are of course, bank loans, which usually have low interest rates but long approval processes.
+And of course, bank loans are an option for restaurant startup funding, which usually have relatively low-interest rates but long approval processes.

 3. Find an investor — or even better, an angel investor.

-As we mentioned before, many investors will not invest in restaurant businesses.
-They’re risky, often with low financial returns.
+As we mentioned before, many investors will not invest in restaurant businesses because they are often viewed as risky investments with low financial returns.

-You could go through the process of finding an investor that shares your passions, with pitch meetings, site visits, and of course a solid business plan.
+Once you have created your solid business plan, you could go through the process of finding a restaurant investor that shares your passions, with pitch meetings, site visits, and so on.

 4. Get creative with crowdfunding.

-Many restaurateurs have started their second or third locations through crowdfunding sites like Kickstarter, FoodStart, Indigogo, GoFundMe, and Angellist.
+Many restaurateurs have started their second or third locations through crowdfunding sites like Kickstarter, Indiegogo, GoFundMe, and AngelList.
 If you already have customers who know and love your brand, why not ask them to spend a few bucks to fund your next location?
 In return, they can receive a gift card, a tote bag, some swag - you name it.